• Skip to primary navigation

 This post may contain affiliate links.
 This blog generates income via ads.

 These rhubarb cheesecake squares are a fantastic springtime dessert!
-A velvety (and easy!) cheesecake filling that’s rich and creamy combines with a tart and bright rhubarb compote (that’s made in ten minutes!).
-They both sit on an oat crust that’s like a giant oatmeal cookie.
+A velvety cheesecake filling that’s rich and creamy combines with a tart and bright rhubarb compote.
+They both sit on an oat crust that’s like the best part of a rhubarb crisp.
 What more could you want in a rhubarb dessert?

 Rhubarb cheesecake squares are cut into pieces and set on a piece of parchment paper.